-Rybakina through after Haddad Maia retires injured
+Jabeur & Rybakina set up repeat of 2022 final

 - Andreeva out after being docked a point for racquet throw

-Rybakina had started the game well, hitting an ace with the first serve of the match and securing the break in the fourth game but that is where things took a turn for Haddad Maia.
+Rybakina started well by hitting an ace with the first serve of the match and secured the break in the fourth game, but that is where things took a turn for Haddad Maia.

-The French Open semi-finalist turned to the back of the court clutching her lower back before asking the umpire to call the physio.
+The French Open semi-finalist turned to the back of the court and clutched her lower back before asking the umpire to call the physio.

 Visibly emotional and walking with difficulty, she returned to court after the medical timeout and attempted to continue but it was clear she was unable to move properly or reach the ball.